 The Crystal, UK

 The Crystal located in London, UK is one of the most sustainable buildings present in the world today.
-It has outstanding ratings in LEED (Leadership in energy and environmental design) and BREEAM (Building Research Establishment Environmental Assessment Methodology) both.
+It has outstanding ratings in LEED (Leadership in Energy and Environmental Design) and BREEAM (Building Research Establishment Environmental Assessment Methodology).
 This building runs entirely on electricity that is generated using photovoltaic solar panels.
 The lights are a combination of LED and fluorescent lights, that switch on and off according to the amount of natural light present.
 There is a huge rainwater harvesting system in the building and the sewage produced by the building is treated, recycled, and reused on-site.
-The building is said to offer a fossil-fuel-freeision of future.
+The building is said to offer a fossil-fuel-precision of the future.

 One Bryant Park, USA